-UNAMA welcomes the Government's ratification, on 9 August 2017, of the 1980 Convention on Certain Conventional Weapons including Protocol V concerning explosive remnants of war.
-The Convention requires parties to mark and clear, remove or destroy explosive remnants of war, and to take all feasible precautions to protect the civilian population from their risks and effects.
+UNAMA welcomes the Government's ratification, on 9 August 2017, of the 1980 Convention on Certain Conventional Weapons including Protocol V concerning explosive of war.
+The Convention remnants requires parties to mark and clear, remove or destroy explosive remnants of war, and to take all feasible precautions to protect the civilian population from their risks and effects.
 Obligations stemming from the Convention have come into effect for the Government of Afghanistan on 9 February 2018.81 Ongoing efforts in the area of mine risk awareness remain crucial to protecting the civilian population from unexploded ordnance.
 In addition, the Government is obligated by the Convention to track and mark locations of possible contamination from unexploded ordnance for potential destruction.
-Moreover, after of cessation active hostilities, international military forces, as a "user who does not exercise control over the territory," are obligated to "provide where feasible, inter alia, technical, financial, material or human resources assistance, and ensure that leftover devices are destroyed."82 In addition to
+Moreover, after the cessation of active hostilities, international military forces, as a "user who does not exercise control over the territory," are obligated to "provide where feasible, inter alia, technical, financial, material or human resources assistance, and ensure that leftover devices are destroyed."82 In addition to obligations under the Convention, international humanitarian law requires that every effort be made during the conduct of military operations to spare civilian population from harm, and that all necessary precautions must be taken to avoid injury, loss or damage to civilian property.83